lucasjellema/quick-oci-object-manager-browser-extension/README.md

 3. Select your bucket
 4. Click "Pre-Authenticated Requests" in the left sidebar
 5. Click "Create Pre-Authenticated Request"
-6. Configure the PAR with appropriate permissions (Object Write for uploads)
+6. Configure the PAR with appropriate permissions (Object Read/Write for full functionality)
 7. Copy the generated URL and use it in the extension options

 ## Project Structure